Inspiring stories are more memorable and persuasive than facts alone.

-According to Pixar story artist and animator Matthew Luhn in his talk “The Art of Storytelling,” inspiring stories can sell your ideas in three important ways:
+According to former Pixar story artist and animator Matthew Luhn in his talk “The Art of Storytelling,” inspiring stories can sell your ideas in three important ways:

 1. Retain important information: According to Luhn, after 10 minutes your audience will only remember 5% of what was said if you don’t use a story.
 Put that information in a story form and the amount of information retained by the audience increases 22 fold to 65%.